smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 Chainlink Automation will reliably execute smart contract functions using a variety of triggers.

-- [Time-based trigger](#time-based-trigger): Use a [time based trigger](#time-based-trigger) if you want Keepers to execute your function according to a time schedule.
+- [Time-based trigger](#time-based-trigger): Use a [time based trigger](#time-based-trigger) if you want Chainlink Automation to execute your function according to a time schedule.
 We simply call it the Job Scheduler and it is a throwback to the Ethereum Alarm Clock.
 Your contract does not need to be [Automation-compatible](../compatible-contracts/).
 - [Custom logic trigger](#custom-logic-trigger): Use [custom logic trigger](#custom-logic-trigger) if you want to provide custom solidity logic that Automation Nodes will evaluate (off-chain) to determine when to execute your function on-chain.
 Your contract should be [Automation-compatible](../compatible-contracts/).
 Custom logic examples include checking the balance on a contract, only executing limit orders when their levels are met, any one of our [coded examples](/docs/chainlink-keepers/util-overview), and many many more.

 ### Time-based Trigger